velajua/wine_scraping/README.md

 streamlit run wine_analysis.py
 ```

-#### Docker
+#### Docker local

 1. Clone this repository.
+2. Modify the last line of the Dockerfile to: `streamlit run wine_analysis.py`
-2. Build the container using the following command: `docker build -t wine_scraping .`.
+3. Build the container using the following command: `docker build -t wine_scraping .`.
-3. Run the container using the following command: `docker run -it -p 8501:8501 wine_scraping`.
+4. Run the container using the following command: `docker run -it -p 8501:8501 wine_scraping`.
-4. Navigate to `http://localhost:8501` in your web browser.
+5. Navigate to `http://localhost:8501` in your web browser.

 An application demo can be found [here](https://wine-scraping-4r64swfrtq-uc.a.run.app/).